Are the Oklahoma City Thunder Better Off Without Carmelo Anthony?

 There will be more opportunities to get the ball into George's hands.
 Grant made marked in-season strides and re-signed with the Thunder for $27 million over three years.

-Guard Terrance Ferguson enters his second year with an opportunity to sprout.
+Terrance Ferguson enters his second year with an opportunity to sprout.
 He earned Donovan's trust throughout the season and knocked down 44.4 percent of his three-point attempts after the All-Star break.
 Alex Abrines has been in and out of Donovan's rotation largely because of defensive ineffectiveness, but he remains another option to get more looks.

 Veteran Patrick Patterson could make a bigger impact next season too.
 He began last season hobbled due to a knee injury and averaged a career-low 15.5 minutes per game.
 Once a key piece off the Raptors bench, Patterson's season ended with him playing a single game minute in Game 6 against the Jazz.
 If healthy, he can help spread the floor and keep defenses honest.